mat-docs/RTA.Site/docs/devguide/tutorials/quick-start/index.md

     Use these paths in the command below for volume mounts (`-v`).

-    If you are running PostgreSQL outside Docker on your host machine, use [`host.docker.internal`](https://docs.docker.com/docker-for-windows/networking/#use-cases-and-workarounds) in the connection string below.
+    This example assumes you are running PostgreSQL on your host machine, accessed through [`host.docker.internal`](https://docs.docker.com/docker-for-windows/networking/#use-cases-and-workarounds) in the connection string below.

-    Update the command below with the hostname (if not `localhost`) and user/password.
+    Update the command below with the hostname (if not `host.docker.internal`) and user/password.
     By default, [RTA Server will initialize the database](../../../services/rta-server/README.md/#init-store) using these credentials.

     In PowerShell:

-    ``` powershell
+    ``` powershell hl_lines="4"
     docker run --rm `
         -v "C:\rta\configs:/data/rta-configs" `
         -v "C:\rta\data:/data/rta-data" `
-        -e "RTA_PostgresConnectionString=Server=localhost;Port=5432;Database=postgres;User Id=postgres;Password=hunter2;" `
+        -e "RTA_PostgresConnectionString=Server=host.docker.internal;Port=5432;Database=postgres;User Id=postgres;Password=hunter2;" `
         -e "RTA_Store=File" `
         -p 8080:8080 -p 8082:8082 `
         mclarenapplied/rta-server
     ```

 === "Windows: rta-server.exe"

-    If Docker is not available in your development environment, you can [download](../../../downloads/services.md#windows) and run the service as an executable.
+    If Docker is not available in your development environment, you can [download](../../../downloads/services.md#binaries) and run the service as an executable.

     Create convenient directories to store data and configuration.